BitX Funding Matches Small Business Owners with Loans That Fit Their Credit and Financial History

 BitX Helps SMBs Scale Their Operations

-Since BitX Funding launched in 2014, the company has been doubling in growth year over year.
+Since BitX Funding launched in 2014, the company has doubled in growth year over year.
 Customers find it appealing because they don’t have to waste time filling out multiple loan applications.
 Instead, they can navigate to a central hub, fill out one form, and have only a single credit inquiry.

 “We’re seeing interest rates around 12% for five- to seven-year terms with no prepayment penalty,” he said.